wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/lease-cancel-transaction.md

 | leaseId | Lease transaction ID |
 | *lease* | Lease transaction fields |

-The `lease` structure is not needed when sending a transaction.
+The `lease` structure does not need to be filled when sending a transaction, and it is not stored on the blockchain.
 The node returns this structure when providing transaction data via the REST API.

 The fields that are common to all types of transactions are described in the [Transaction](/en/blockchain/transaction/#json-representation) article.